SHIP FINANCE

 November 2024

-Join our Managing Partner of Ship Finance, Mr. Berlin Li, at the Marine Money event in Shanghai on November 6, 2024, where he discussed the development and outlook of the Chinese leasing market.
-During his presentation, you'll gain insights into the latest trends, the market's growth, and its competitive strengths compared to other financing sources.
+Join our Managing Partner of Ship Finance, Mr. Berlin Li, at the Marine Money event in Shanghai on November 6, 2024, as he presents an expert analysis of the Chinese leasing market's development and outlook.
+His session will provide key insights into current market trends, growth drivers, and China's distinctive competitive advantages in global ship finance.

 October 2024

-Mr. Berlin Li was invited to deliver a presentation on the Chinese leasing market at the 40th Anniversary of the Costas Grammenos Centre for Shipping, Trade, and Finance, where he earned his master’s degree with distinction in 2012.
-During the event, he also received an interview from Greece's Shipping & Finance newspaper.
+Mr. Berlin Li was invited to deliver a presentation on the Chinese leasing market at the 40th-anniversary celebration of the Costas Grammenos Centre for Shipping, Trade, and Finance—the very institution from which he earned a distinguished master's degree in 2012.
+His insights at this prestigious event also garnered an exclusive interview with Greece's Shipping & Finance newspaper.